The Romance Languages and Literatures

 The study group experience is an integral part of the French and Spanish programs, and all qualified majors are expected to participate.
 Preference is given to majors and minors, but qualified non-majors are encouraged to apply.

-The department has established the following policies for its study groups in Dijon and Madrid: students must register for a full load of courses; students may not take a fifth course; all courses must be taken for a standard letter grade.
+The department has established the following policies for its study groups in Dijon and Madrid: two credits toward the French or Spanish major or minor may be earned; students must register for a full load of courses; students may not take a fifth course; all courses must be taken for a standard letter grade.
 Only in unusual circumstances will the department chair grant exceptions to these rules.